castorm/kafka-connect-http/README.md

 *   The HTTP resource allows retrieving records starting from a given **offset**
 *   The **offset** properties are monotonically increasing

-Kafka Connect will store internally these offsets so the connector can continue from where it left after restarting.
+Kafka Connect will store internally these offsets so the connector can continue from where it left after a restart.

 ### Examples